 The original form of human spiritual expression was animism, in which nature was seen as sacred itself.
 There was a sense of the sacred in the land as a whole: the earth was alive.

-Animism is the view that everything has a soul, a spirit, and consciousness.
-Humans, animals, plants, trees, mountains, stones… Animistic view involves respect and reverence of nature – asking for permission to harvest, giving offerings as thanks, building a relationship with plants, trees and land features.
+Animism is the view that everything has a soul, a spirit, and consciousness, whether humans, animals, plants, trees, mountains, stones, bodies of water.
+Animistic view involves respect and reverence of nature – asking for permission to harvest, giving offerings as thanks, building a relationship with plants, trees and land features.

-Some came to honor the genius loci as deity, gods, fairy folk etc. – and in fact, if you look at how the concept of ancient gods and goddesses evolved, you’ll see that our ancestors were honoring the genius loci.
+Over time, some came to honor the genius loci as deity, gods, fairy folk etc. – in fact, if you look at how the concept of ancient gods and goddesses evolved, you’ll see that our ancestors were honoring the genius loci.